 Liquid Lifestyles requires all children in Liquid Bubbles 1 and beyond to wear swim caps and goggles.
-For more information about why we have this requirement, click here (link to other article).
+For more information about why we have this requirement, click here.
 Liquid Lifestyles provides a Liquid Bubbles swim cap for all participants, but it is the customer’s responsibility to purchase goggles.
 Goggles are available for purchase on the pool deck.
 Just ask your coach for a pair!

 The coach will show you how to put on the swim cap and goggles properly.
 The purchase process and demonstration may take a few minutes, so it be best to arrive early for your lesson to ensure a prompt start time.

 Your child may become uneasy before or during the lesson.

 Oftentimes, a young child will become uneasy at some point before or during the lesson.
 This is understandable, as the pool environment can be new, different or a bit overwhelming to a small child.
 Our coaches are trained to help ease your child’s concerns.
 Tactics include distraction, fun, singing, etc., but please know the lesson will continue even if your child sheds some tears.

 If you are located at a pool that allows parents on deck, it is possible that the coach may ask you to leave the area in the event your client is upset.
 Why?
 Your child looks to you as their parent or guardian for love and support at all times.
 By being able to see their parent, a distraught child loses interest in the lesson and focuses solely on the parent.
 Your Liquid Bubbles coach wants the opportunity to bond with your child and be viewed as a trustworthy adult.
 This process is made easier when the child’s focus remains with the coach.